 Chalk Paint Outside Plastic Jack-o-lanterns

 Next, let's paint the outside of the pumpkins.
-I love the look of chalky vintage paint and that is why I went with Dixie Belle chalk paint.
+I love the look of a chalky vintage paint, so I went with Dixie Belle chalk paint.
 Begin by using your artist's paintbrush and dipping it in a little water and the paint.
 A wet brush will help make the chalk paint no drag when painting.

-When you get to the eyes, nose, and mouth make sure to brush in the plastic edge.
+When you get to the eyes, nose, and mouth, make sure to brush in the plastic edge.
 And I painted the rim at the top.
 I started to leave it gold but it looked cleaner to paint it white.
+You don't have to paint the bottom of the pumpkin.

 Easy Jack o' Lantern Art

 Now if you want to add a little creativity to your jack o lantern let's paint a little art to their head or to be fun we can call it a tattoo.
 LOL!
-Simply use a silver metallic sharpie and start creating a design.
+Simply use a silver metallic sharpie permanent marker and start creating a design.
 I did a search on Pinterest for designs as inspiration and when I found one I used the shapes to create a tattoo for the pumpkin.
+No art lesson required!

 I think it gives Jack a classy look and makes him more decorative during the day when you can see his tattoos.